ddtraveller/TEFLTools/README.md

 The repository is organized into several main directories, each serving a specific purpose:

 ### [Readings/](Readings/)
-Contains in-depth reading materials on various subjects, including:
+Contains reading materials on the Key Courses, plus:
-- Beekeeping practices
-- Cultural studies and traditional knowledge
-- English language materials
-- Fiction writing resources
-- Food innovation and sustainability
-- Holistic healing arts and practices
-- Medical herbalism
-- Regenerative living and permaculture
-- Software development
 - Timor-Leste specific cultural content

 ### [lesson_plans/](lesson_plans/)
-Structured lesson plans for various courses, including:
+- Structured lesson plans on the Key Courses.
-- Beekeeping
-- English language
-- Fiction writing
-- Food innovation and sustainability
-- Holistic healing arts and practices
+- Support and reference material
-- Medical herbalism
-- Regenerative living
-- Software development

 ### [activities/](activities/)
-Hands-on activities to complement the lessons, such as:
+Hands-on activities to complement the lessons for each Key Course, such as:
 - Practical beekeeping exercises
 - Creative writing activities
 - Regenerative living projects (e.g., canning, fermentation, hydroponics)
 - Software development coding exercises

 ### [quizzes/](quizzes/)
-Interactive quizzes to assess understanding of various topics, including Creative Writing, English Language, Fiction Writing, Food Innovation and Sustainability, Holistic Healing Arts and Practices, Medical Herbalism, Regenerative Living, and Software Development.
+- Each Key Course comes with a set of multiple choice question and answer quizzes.
+- Each quiz is written in json file format.
+- An html/javascript quiz file, quiz.html, can load any quiz json and deliver a random 10 question quiz from a pool of 30 questions.
+- The json format allows for the quiz questions to be used via other scripts and web pages.

 ### [games/](games/)
 Interactive games for educational purposes, including: